afonsom1719/FEUP-Jobs/README.md

 ## Vision Stament

 For FEUP students who are finishing their course looking for a job and for anyone looking for a job at FEUP.
-FEUP Jobs is an app that allows the user to interact with FEUP's job database.
+FEUP Jobs is an app that allows the user to interact with FEUP's job bank.
 Unlike SIGARRA, our product will have a pleasing UI that also contributes towards improving the user experience.

 ## Main Features

-- Display all the jobs posted at FEUP's job base
+- Display all the jobs posted at FEUP's job bank
 - Contact button that allows users to contact the company that posted the job
 - Filter through job listings (by area of expertise, contract duration,...)
 - List all the openings to work at FEUP